 Sugarbeet growers in the Red River Valley offer job opportunities for temporary employment transporting sugarbeets from the field to piling sites and also processing facilities.

-Each farmer hires with their own terms, negotiated between the farmer and the individual who is engaged.
-All opportunities, amenities, and negotiations are between the farmer and the hired individual.
+Each grower hires with their own terms, negotiated between them and the individual who is engaged.
+All opportunities, amenities, and negotiations are between the grower and the hired individual.

 This site is meant only to connect people wanting to help with the harvest and individual farmers.
 RRVSGA is not responsible for any negotiations nor any accidents that occur between a farmer and employee.

 October 1st is traditionally the date for the full harvest campaign to begin.